vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 2023-07-06 9:15 AM | After waking up the next day | 97.8 (measured twice)
-2023-07-08 5 AM | Waking up in the middle of my sleep for urination and failed attempt to pass stool | 98.3 2023-07-08 9:30 AM | After properly waking up and urinating but before passing stool | 98.6 2023-07-08 10:36 AM | After successfully passing stool and spending some time on the computer
+2023-07-08 5 AM | Waking up in the middle of my sleep for urination and failed attempt to pass stool | 98.3 2023-07-08 9:30 AM | After properly waking up and urinating but before passing stool | 98.6 2023-07-08 10:36 AM | After successfully passing stool and spending some time on the computer | 98.2 2023-07-08 3:10 PM | After having a meal including the medications | 98.8 (high fluctuation between readings but the central forehead gave 98.8 across multiple readings)

 ## Preparations the previous two days